CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 This is how we will be able to handle larger files, doing a streaming upload and encryption.
 Right now it's not really being used to it's full potential. https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/blob/master/src/modules/FileStream.ts

-### Status

-Upload and sharing feature is done, however heavy refactorings are expected.

-#### Damen
-Making good progress.
-Biggest priority is getting team memebers on the same page.

 #### Ky Le
 https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/commit/08629f999c4efda041392f8da6a0139ba5fd3b4d
 Create User Interface(UI)